Diamond, Oregon: Geography

 Diamond lies along Swamp Creek at the head of Diamond Valley, northwest of Steens Mountain in southeastern Oregon.
 Swamp Creek flows into Diamond Swamp, a short distance down the valley.
 The swamp is part of the Malheur National Wildlife Refuge.
 Diamond Lane, which runs generally east–west, links the community to Route 205 between Frenchglen to the south and Burns to the north.

 Adjacent to the swamp on the east is Diamond Craters, about 6 mi northwest of Diamond.
 This 23 mi2 area of diverse basaltic features is protected as an Outstanding Natural Area, overseen by the Bureau of Land Management.

 Climate

 According to the Köppen Climate Classification system, Diamond has a semi-arid climate, abbreviated "BSk" on climate maps.

 Education

 The zoned K-8 school is Diamond Elementary School.

 High school students are zoned to Crane Union High School, of Harney County Union High School District 1J.

 Harney County is not in a community college district but has a "contract out of district" (COD) with Treasure Valley Community College.
 TVCC operates the Burns Outreach Center in Burns.

+Healthcare

+In 1989, Nellie Nix of The Bulletin described the catchment area of Harney District Hospital in Burns as being Harney County.
+In 2005 Matthew Preusch of The Oregonian, citing the lack of doctors and long distances between the southern part of the county and the hospital, described the southern part of Harney County, which includes Diamond, as "the most medically underserved area of all."